urbaman/HomeLab/Kubernetes/Cluster/04-Kubernetes/readme.md

 Write the output join commands that are returned to a text file for later use.

+For kube-vip: finally setup the loadbalancer DNS to the VIP.

 ### Setup kubectl for a normal user

 To start using your cluster, you need to run the following as a regular user: